msteffan/fundamentals/02_a_computer_program/01_text_intro.md

 Twist off lid of peanut butter
 Place lid on counter
 Pick up knife
-Scoop one wad of peanut butter
+Scoop one tablespoon of peanut butter
 Deposit peanut butter on the first slice of bread on plate And so on...
 ```

 This is a taste of the level of explicitness required to write a program.
-Computer can only understand very basic instructions (like 'locate the bread',
+A computer can only understand very basic instructions (like 'locate the bread',
 or 'add two numbers together').
 It is up to us as developers to be able to
 assemble a set of these simple instructions into a complicated action.